agrc/api.mapserv.utah.gov/README.md

 The containers created with Docker can be run in a Kubernetes cluster.
 The project contains configuration files for [Docker Kubernetes](.kube/kube-deployment.yml) and also [Google Kubernetes Engine](.kube/gke-deployment.yml).

+### Pushing containers to gcr.io

+Both Docker and GKE configuration files expect containers in GCR.
+Containers built locally with Docker can be tagged and [pushed to GCR](https://cloud.google.com/container-registry/docs/pushing-and-pulling) with `gcloud` and `docker`.

 ### Docker Kubernetes

 Make sure to first change the `kubectl` context to docker-for-desktop with Docker.